artjHom00/nuxt3-saas-boilerplate-docs/content/en/guide/connecting-api.md

 ## How it works

+After a client makes a purchase on your website (either a subscription plan or a one-time payment), they will have access to sign up on your website using the email they entered during the LemonSqueezy checkout process.
+In their dashboard, they can access the solutions you provide.

-After client purchases on the website (subscription plan / one time payment) he will gain access to his own personal dashboard on your website.
-You can integrate your solution to the dashboard using REST API.
+You can integrate your solution into users' dashboard using the REST API and a **bit 🤏 of programming**

 ### Set up dashboard's layout and integrate API